Data as a Lever: A Neighbouring Datasets Perspective on Predictive Multiplicity: Neighbouring Datasets

 \end{definition} The Rashomon set is the set of models that achieve similar loss on the training dataset.
 We will omit the subscript and refer to the Rashomon set as simply $\Theta$ for brevity.
 We can then quantify multiplicity as $M(\Theta, D_{test})$, where $M()$ is a multiplicity metric that maps the Rashomon set and the test dataset to a score between $0$ and $1$, representing the severity of prediction conflicts.
-For instance, we can quantify predictive multiplicity for classification by defining ambiguity~\citep{marx2020predictive} $M^A()$ as: \begin{definition}[Ambiguity] The ambiguity of a prediction problem over the Rashomon set $\Theta$ is the proportion of points in the test dataset $D_{test}$ that can be assigned a conflicting prediction between two classifiers in the Rashomon set, i.e., $\theta_i, \theta_j \in \Theta$:
+For instance, we can quantify predictive multiplicity for classification by defining ambiguity~\citep{marx2020predictive} $M^A()$ as: \begin{definition}[Ambiguity] The ambiguity over the Rashomon set $\Theta$ is the proportion of points in the test dataset $D_{test}$ that can be assigned a conflicting prediction between two classifiers in the Rashomon set, i.e., $\theta_i, \theta_j \in \Theta$:

-\end{definition} We will denote multiplicity as $M_{\Theta}$ (for example, ambiguity as $M^A_{\Theta}$) for brevity.
-We make a distinction between the Rashomon set created on the train dataset $D_{train}$ and the multiplicity measured on the test dataset $D_{test}$.
+\end{definition} where $f_{\theta}$ represent the prediction function corresponding to the parameter vector $\theta$.
+We will denote multiplicity as $M_{\Theta}$ (for example, ambiguity as $M^A_{\Theta}$) for brevity.
+We make a distinction between the Rashomon set created on $D_{train}$ and the multiplicity measured on $D_{test}$.
 This is different from the tradition of measuring multiplicity on the train dataset itself~\citep{marx2020predictive}.
 We argue that this distinction is important in practice, as the phenomenon of several models achieving similar loss and thus forcing an arbitrary choice by the developer occurs during training, while its impact and hence the multiplicity is felt when the model is deployed.